Direct Access Barristers

 +

-In most discrete matters, yes — because you pay one professional rather than two.
-Direct access works best where the work is well defined (an advice, a drafted document, representation at a specific hearing).
-It is usually not cheaper for matters that need heavy disclosure, witness management or ongoing correspondence with the other side — there a solicitor-led model is still better value.
+In most discrete matters, yes, because you pay one professional rather than two.
+Direct access works best where the scope is well defined: an advice, a drafted document, or representation at a specific hearing.
+It is usually not cheaper for matters that need heavy disclosure, witness management or constant correspondence with the other side.
+In those cases a solicitor-led model, with counsel instructed in the traditional way, is still better value.

 How do I instruct a direct access barrister?